klimantje/DEZoomcamp2025/week_5/homework.md

 What's the output?

-As specified in the `requirements.txt` file, the version displayed is `3.5.1`
+As specified in the `requirements.txt` file, the version displayed is `3.5.1` which corresponds with what was installed.

 ## Question 2: Yellow October 2024